Linear embeddings of graphs and graph limits

+The flavour of the results in this paper is similar to those on monotone graph limits.
+Namely, we show that diagonally increasing graph limits can be seen as generalizations of unit interval graphs.
+However, monotone functions have ``nice'' properties that do not carry over to diagonally increasing functions.
+So there are significant differences where the proofs are concerned.
+Specifically, the equivalence class of functions obtained by applying measure preserving maps to a given function $w$ contains at most one monotone function.
+This is not true for diagonally increasing functions, which is why we need to introduce the parameter $\tilde{\Gamma}$, which complicates the statement and proof of the main result.
+Another major difference is that, for monotone functions, $L^1$-distance and box distance are equivalent.
+This however is not true for diagonally increasing functions.
+Thus we need to use entirely different methods to prove our continuity result than the ones developed in \cite{bollobas2011}.

-Diaconis, Holmes and Janson also consider the limits of threshold graphs, see \cite{diaconis2008}.
-In \cite{diaconis2011}, they similarly consider the limits of interval graphs.
-Note that the one-dimensional geometric graphs mentioned in our paper are a special class of interval graphs, namely unit interval or proper interval graphs.
+Diaconis, Holmes and Janson also consider the limits of threshold graphs (see \cite{diaconis2008}), and the limits of interval graphs (see \cite{diaconis2011}).
+Note that the one-dimensional geometric graphs studied in our paper are a special class of interval graphs; namely unit interval or proper interval graphs.
 However, the authors of \cite{diaconis2011} focus on different properties and generalizations of interval graphs, and their results do not apply to the problems we consider here.

-We show that examining the limit of a graph sequence allows us to conclude, with high probability, if the graphs have a spatial embedding.
-In this work we only consider random graphs with linear embeddings {\it i.e.} embeddings in $\Rrr$.
-We consider embeddings in $\Rrr$ in the most general sense: A graph has a linear embedding if, for a vertex $v$, and a constant $a \in [0,1]$, all the points with link probability to $v$ that is greater than $a$ lie in an interval around $v$.
-We also consider the case of uniform embeddings, where the link probability to a vertex only depends upon the distance from the vertex.